StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 * ✧ Aid an ally in a challenge.

+### Called Shots
+A called shot is performed when a character wants to strike a specific spot on an target.
+A ✧ combat die must be spent in addition to the ⚔ die in order to perform this action.
+The consequence of a called shot on a foe is one extra damage or a condition.
+Confirm your desired outcome before spending dice.

 ### Information
 The health and armor of all participants in a combat are know to all.

 ### Combat Actions
 * **Actions** happen during a character's turn and cost a combat die to perform.